Thursday, May 28, 2009

 57. I don't sleep a lot but I'm rarely tired.

 58. I love SUMMER - the sun, the flowers and the freedom it brings.
-I hate winter and I want to move south, even though Missouri isn't
+I hate winter and I want to move south, even though Missouri isn't that bad.

 59. My parents thought I was going to be a boy when I was born, my name would have been Adam.
 Adam is now my brother's middle name.